bparanj/crystal/security/webapps/csrf.md

 2. Exploiting User's Authentication:
    - CSRF attacks rely on the fact that the user is authenticated to the target web application.
-   - When a user is authenticated, their browser typically sends authentication tokens (such as cookies) with each request to the application.
+   - When a user is authenticated, their browser  sends authentication tokens (such as cookies) with each request to the application.
    - The attacker exploits this by crafting a malicious request that includes the user's authentication tokens.

 3. Forged Requests: